OTTAA-Project/ottaa_project_flutter/CONTRIBUTING.md

 ## Ways of contributing

-- As a developer
+- as a developer;
-- As a translator
+- as a translator;
-- As a manual tester
+- as a manual tester;
-- As an automation tester
+- as an automation tester

 ## As a developer